 Beyond OBS, Tom has appeared at the BBC Proms at the Royal Albert Hall, the Three Choirs Festival, and the Oxford International Song Festival.
-His other roles include: Trustee of the Sir George Dyson Trust; Director of Music at the City Church of St Michael at the North Gate, Oxford; Acting Director of Music at Keble College, Oxford; and a member of Faculty for the Oxford Cultural Leaders programme.
+His other roles include: Trustee of the Sir George Dyson Trust; Director of Music at the City Church of St Michael at the North Gate, Oxford; Director of Music at Mansfield College, Oxford; and a member of Faculty for the Oxford Cultural Leaders programme.

 In September 2023, Tom was appointed Director of Music at Wadham College, Oxford.
 The college is known for its strong musical tradition, particularly through the Holywell Music Room, the oldest purpose-built concert hall in Europe, and Wadham’s highly regarded chapel choir.